eljojo/faircamp-fork/README.md

 ## Faircamp 1.0 and beyond

-Major developments on Faircamp (Faircamp 1.0 in 2024 and beyond it in 2025) are being financed by the European Commission's [Next Generation Internet](https://www.ngi.eu/) programme through the [NGI0 Entrust](https://nlnet.nl/entrust/) fund established by [NLnet](https://nlnet.nl/) (see the [project grant website](https://nlnet.nl/project/Faircamp/) for more details).
+Major developments on Faircamp (Faircamp 1.0 in 2024 up to Faircamp 1.4 in 2025) have been financed and supported by the European Commission's [Next Generation Internet](https://www.ngi.eu/) programme through the [NGI0 Entrust](https://nlnet.nl/entrust/) fund established by [NLnet](https://nlnet.nl/) (see the [project grant website](https://nlnet.nl/project/Faircamp/) for more details).
 On behalf of myself and all the people and communities benefitting